Bedrock-OSS/bedrock-wiki/docs/guide/software-preparation.md

 ## Picking an Editor

-Bedrock Addons can be created using any text editor (even the Windows-pre-installed Notepad), however it's much more comfortable to work in a dedicated Code Editor.
+Addons can be created using any text editor, however it's much more comfortable to work in a dedicated editor.
+A good editor can give you code-completion, error-detection, and in-editor documentation.

 There are strong opinions about the best editor for beginners, but generally speaking you cannot go wrong selecting any of the following editors.

-Editor recommendations are starred.
+_Recommendations are starred._

 ### Plaintext Editors

+Plaintext editors are great for programmers, advanced users, and confident computer-users.
+Editors in this section are very powerful and customizable, but may be difficult to use.

 -   ⭐[_VSCode_](https://code.visualstudio.com/) - is optimal in many cases, due to the fact that it has a variety of extensions for addon development. (_Warning: Do not install Visual Studio, which is something different_)
 -   [_Sublime Text_](https://www.sublimetext.com/) - is another code editor with good theme customization capabilities.